scream104/psych596/activities/power-analysis/power-analysis-instructions.md

 "In these studies, we determined sample sizes prior to data collection, aiming for at least 100 participants per cell when manipulating attitudes or 100 observations per point on the attitude scale when measuring attitudes.
 Sensitivity analyses revealed that each sample had greater than 80% power to detect the predicted cubic effect." -- *Bechler, C. J., Tormala, Z. L., & Rucker, D. D. (2021).
 The Attitude–Behavior Relationship Revisited.*

 "Following our preregistered data-sampling plan, we recruited 40 participants.
 Calculations using G\*Power (Version 3.1.7; Faul et al., 2009) showed that this sample size would yield a power of greater than 90% to detect medium-sized effects of evaluative information and interactions of evaluative information and attention tasks (η<sub>p</sub><sup>2</sup> = .06)." -- *Schindler, S., Bruchmann, M., Krasowski, C., Moeck, R., & Straube, T. (2021).
 Charged with a crime: The neuronal signature of processing negatively evaluated faces under different attentional conditions.*

+##### That's the end of the lab activity!!
+Think about topics/questions you want to raise when we reconvene.

 ### References
 Cohen, J. (1992).
 A power primer. *Psychological Bulletin*, 112(1), 155.